HOME > EDWARDS > BOOKS > HORTENS

 Designers pursued the all-wing dream from the first decade of powered flight, notably Jack Northrop in the U.S. and the Horten brothers in Germany.
 Reimar and Walter Horten were a step ahead, testing an all-wing sailplane in 1933, a twin-engined pusher in 1937, and a turbojet fighter-bomber in 1944.
 When the war ended, Reimar was working on a six-engine Amerika bomber to carry a hypothetical atomic bomb to New York City.

 Postwar, the western Allies dismissed their work, though the British toyed with a transport version of the Amerika bomber.
 Walter stayed in Germany and eventually rejoined the Luftwaffe; Reimar went to Argentina and worked for the Peron government.
 Meanwhile, Jack Northrop was still trying to build a successful all-wing turbojet bomber in the 1950s.
-That he never hired the Hortens, as German engineers were recruited for the U.S. space program, may been one of history's great missed opportunities.
+That he never hired the Hortens, as German engineers were recruited for the US space program, may been one of history's great missed opportunities.

 In the end, all that came from their work was a dozen aircraft whose beauty still astonishes.
 This is especially true of the Ho 229 fighter-bomber, a batlike warplane that wouldn't look out of place at a 21st-century air show--or combat airfield.